openstack/governance/doc/source/index.rst

-Work under the Technical Committee is organized under official :doc:`reference/projects/index` (responsible for the production of the software up to release), :doc:`reference/popup-teams` (formed around a limited cross-project objective) and :doc:`reference/working-groups` (delegations from the TC to fill specific functions like election organization).
+Work under the Technical Committee is organized under official :doc:`reference/projects/index` (responsible for the production of the software up to release), `Special Interest Groups (SIGs)`_ (groups working to advance a particular facet of OpenStack), :doc:`reference/popup-teams` (formed around a limited cross-project objective) and :doc:`reference/working-groups` (delegations from the TC to fill specific functions like election organization).

 These pages contain OpenStack Technical Committee reference documents and track official resolutions voted by the committee.